Developing the future internal medicine specialist

 - Contribute to an interdisciplinary health care team offering patient-specific therapeutic interventions to treat, cure, rehabilitate and alleviate medical conditions and diseases

-The PGY-2 pharmacotherapy residency provides opportunities for advanced training in all areas of pharmacy practice.
-During each learning experience, residents work closely with their preceptors, highly qualified pharmacists, physicians and other allied health care professionals.
+The PGY-2 internal medicine residency provides you with opportunities for advanced training with a variety of acutely ill medical populations.
+During each learning experience, you work closely with your preceptors, highly qualified pharmacists, physicians and other allied health care professionals.

-The PGY-2 Pharmacy Residency in Pharmacotherapy at Mayo Clinic Hospital — Rochester was originally accredited by the American Society of Health-System Pharmacists (ASHP) in 2007 and has produced respected clinicians that practice across the U.S. The residency program is continuously evaluated for improvement opportunities to ensure graduates make a seamless transition into clinical practice.
-One candidate a year is selected on a competitive basis.
+The PGY-2 Pharmacy Residency in Internal Medicine at Mayo Clinic Hospital — Rochester began in July 2017 and is currently in candidate status for accreditation by the American Society of Health-System Pharmacists (ASHP).
+Previously, the program was an accredited PGY-2 Pharmacy Residency in Pharmacotherapy, which has produced respected clinicians that practice across the U.S. since 2007.
+The residency program is continuously evaluated for improvement opportunities to ensure that graduates make a seamless transition into clinical practice.
+One candidate is selected on a competitive basis each year.

-Preceptors for the PGY-2 pharmacotherapy residency provide direct patient care in virtually every specialty area and are actively involved in resident teaching and other scholarly activities.
+Preceptors for the PGY-2 internal medicine residency provide direct patient care in multiple specialty areas and are actively involved in resident teaching and other scholarly activities.
 The preceptors come from diverse backgrounds and share numerous years of experience, clinical knowledge and research interests.
-Residents have direct access to preceptors and mentors to optimize the learning experience.
+You have direct access to preceptors and mentors to optimize your learning experience.

 More than 100 pharmacists at Mayo Clinic are certified by the Board of Pharmacy Specialties in various practice areas.
 All residency program preceptors meet the qualifications outlined by the ASHP.